andrewbruening/Wide-World-Importers-Product-Analysis/README.md

 **WWI is a wholesale novelty goods importer and distributor operating from the San Francisco bay area**

  ![](Dashboard_Screenshots/pages_gif.gif)
- This is a sample [database] for Microsoft SQL
+ Here's a link to the SQL [database] from Microsoft

-This readme includes various screenshots, but you can view the actual dashboard [here].
+This readme includes various screenshots, but you can view the actual dashboard [here]

 ## Approach
-1. Python was used to clean two datasets ('steam' and 'games') which both contained various measures of video game data.
-There were many inconsistencies in game titles which could not have been cleaned without heavily relying on regex.
-Lambda functions were preferred.
-2. Throughout the cleaning process, a few original functions were written and used repeatedly to monitor the effectiveness of NaN removal strategies.
-3. Once the original data was cleaned, it was then merged via a right join from 'games' to 'steam.'
-The new 'biggames' dataframe was passed through a .melt function to restructure it  for use in Tableau.
+1. The pyodbc package was used to connect to the WWI database and query via python.
+2. First, SQL was used to create the **'productdf'** dataframe which was comprised of both qualitative and quantitative data at the granularity level of Stock Item ID.
+We'd like to see a breakdown of sales success per category>subcategory>product>size/color.
+3. Next, SQL was then used to create **'timedf'** which will be used to compare transformations of revenue and profit over time.
+4. Regex was implemented to standardize StockItemName in **'productdf'**, and categorize StockItemName in **'timedf'**.
-4. The dashboard's background/style was designed in Figma then built in Tableau.
+5. The dashboard's background/style was designed in Figma and built in Tableau.

 ![](Dashboard_Screenshots/tooltip_gif.gif)
 ## Dashboard Highlights